Anthony Chau Tin-hang

-Anthony Chau Tin-hang is the current acting deputy director of public prosecutions in Hong Kong.
+Anthony Chau Tin-hang is a Hong Kong solicitor serving as the deputy director of public prosecutions for technology crime in the Hong Kong Department of Justice since July 2023.

+Chau previously served as the acting deputy director of public prosecutions (special duties) until May 2023, a role that gave him responsibility for prosecuting many protest-related cases.
+He also briefly served as the deputy director of public prosecutions (higher courts) from May 2023 to July 2023, between the disbandment of the Special Duties sub-division and the establishment of the Technology Crime sub-division.

 Cases

 Jimmy Lai trial

 On Christmas Eve in December 2020, Chau filed an urgent appeal with the Court of Final Appeal and argued that Jimmy Lai should be denied bail and sent back to jail, saying that the threshold for bail in cases around the National Security Law should be high.
 Chau also argued that people who can commit future offenses without special conditions should not be eligible for release.
 Additionally, Chau said that he would be willing to fight a court battle over the issue, including on public holidays.

 Chau also argued that Lai gave media interviews which "proved" collusion with foreign forces.
 In response, the judge disagreed and said that "The statements in question on their face appear to be comments and criticisms rather than requests, albeit one might find those views disagreeable or even offensive."

 In September 2022, Chau said that he would try his best to include evidence found on Lai's cellphone, and asked Lai's defence team to "not complain about the last-minute filing" of the evidence.

-In November 2022, Chau filed an application to delay Lai's trial until after the NPCSC decides on blocking the hiring of foreign lawyers such as Tim Owen in national security cases.
+In November 2022, Chau filed an application to delay Lai's trial until after the NPCSC decision on blocking the hiring of foreign lawyers such as Tim Owen in national security cases.
 Chau claimed to the court that the NPCSC may also ban foreign lawyers from giving advice to clients.
 Chau also said the prosecution may further delay the trial if the NPCSC does not rule on the issue before the start of the trial, with one of the judges saying that it would be unfair to Lai if Chau keeps delaying the trial.

-On 13 December 2022, Chau filed another application to delay the case until 3 January 2023, until after the NPCSC is expected to rule in the matter.
+On 13 December 2022, Chau filed another application to delay the case until 3 January 2023, until after the NPCSC was expected to rule in the matter.
+As Xinhua reported on 30 December 2022, the NPCSC ruled in favor of the Hong Kong government by granting the chief executive the power to bar foreign lawyers from national security cases.

+In January 2025, Lai replied to Chau's accusations that Lai was anti-China, saying "Truth seems to have no bearing on you, Mr Chau...
+You're so free.
+You're creative.
+You're great as a prosecutor."